satellite-image-deep-learning/techniques/README.md

 * [Neural Network for Satellite Data Classification Using Tensorflow in Python](https://towardsdatascience.com/neural-network-for-satellite-data-classification-using-tensorflow-in-python-a13bcf38f3e1) -> A step-by-step guide for Landsat 5 multispectral data classification for binary built-up/non-built-up class prediction, with [repo](https://github.com/PratyushTripathy/Landsat-Classification-Using-Neural-Network)
 * [Slums mapping from pretrained CNN network](https://github.com/deepankverma/slums_detection) on VHR (Pleiades: 0.5m) and MR (Sentinel: 10m) imagery
 * [Comparing urban environments using satellite imagery and convolutional neural networks](https://github.com/adrianalbert/urban-environments) -> includes interesting study of the image embedding features extracted for each image on the Urban Atlas dataset.
 Accompanying [paper](https://www.researchgate.net/publication/315882788_Using_convolutional_networks_and_satellite_imagery_to_identify_patterns_in_urban_environments_at_a_large_scale)
-* [RSI-CB](https://github.com/lehaifeng/RSI-CB) -> A Large Scale Remote Sensing Image Classification Benchmark via Crowdsource Data
+* [RSI-CB](https://github.com/lehaifeng/RSI-CB) -> A Large Scale Remote Sensing Image Classification Benchmark via Crowdsource Data.
+See also [Remote-sensing-image-classification](https://github.com/aashishrai3799/Remote-sensing-image-classification)
 * [NAIP_PoolDetection](https://github.com/annaptasznik/NAIP_PoolDetection) -> modelled as an object recognition problem, a CNN is used to identify images as being swimming pools or something else - specifically a street, rooftop, or lawn
 * [Land Use and Land Cover Classification using a ResNet Deep Learning Architecture](https://www.luigiselmi.eu/eo/lulc-classification-deeplearning.html) -> uses fastai and the EuroSAT dataset
 * [Vision Transformers Use Case: Satellite Image Classification without CNNs](https://medium.com/nerd-for-tech/vision-transformers-use-case-satellite-image-classification-without-cnns-2c4dbeb06f87)